 At first glance, we wondered if the seemingly small and overly simple Baby Bjorn high chair could indeed handle the full range of occupants it claims, from baby all the way to toddlers pushing the upper age limit of three years old.
-We quickly realized that not only did our older baby fit in this chair just as well as our favorite (and much larger) Peg Perego Siesta, but they did so with ease.
+We quickly realized that not only did our older baby fit in this chair, but they did so with ease.
 The smaller space just meant that there was no extra space to collect food, or worse, squirm free.
 The stylish design uses the tray for a dual purpose, integrating it as part of the baby's restraint system, which is vital since this only has a 3-point harness and there are no shoulder straps like on many other high chairs.
 The chair, made from durable, chemical-free plastic, is effortless to wipe clean and has no crevices allowing food to hide.
 Best of all, it folds nice and flat for storage and can be used for travel in a pinch.
 Read on to discover more about why we gave this little powerhouse an Editor's Choice Award.

 Pros: Easy to clean, folds flat for storage, promotes great posture